Dimillian/DMCustomModalViewController/README.md

 DMCustomModalViewController
 ===========================
-**Beta**: This class is only a tiny part of what I want to do, later I'll provide a better implementation and interface, more animations, customizations etc…
-Today it works but not provide all the options and nice feature I want to.

 DMCustomModalViewController is a  `UIViewController` subclass which take a root view controller and present it modally with a nice animation (a la gmail).

 You should not subclass it, it act as a container view controller that you can directly instantiate and use.